Google My Business undelivered error messages

 Please note that your post to Google My Business must include a message.

-- Explanation: You must include a text message in your post.
+- Explanation: You must include text in your post.

-- Solution: Please add a message and send your post again.
+- Solution: Please add text to your post and send it again.

 Unknown errors